mohamuhsin/foodies-app/README.md

 > ```

 ### 2. Reviting the concept of layouts:
-> layouts in nextjs acts as wrappers around pages, we can also have nexted layouts.
+> Layouts in nextjs acts as wrappers around pages, we can also have nexted layouts.

 ### 3. Adding a custom component to a layout:
 > We added a Header component, that will be visible in all pages inside the root layout, the root layout also takes meta data like title and description of the app.